Tracee Ellis Ross: 2014–present: Black-ish and mainstream success

 As of 2018, as CEO of Pattern Beauty LLC of El Segundo, California, Ross produces a line of "Juicy and Joyful" beauty hair care products made with safe ingredients for curls and promotes support organizations to empower women and people of color.
 Ross appeared in the fourth episode of A Little Late with Lilly Singh.

 In 2019, Ross created, alongside Kenya Barris, a prequel spin-off of Black-ish called Mixed-ish.
 Ross serves as a narrator for the series starring Tika Sumpter and Mark-Paul Gosselaar.
-Ross will star in and executive produce the adult animated comedy Jodie, the first in a series of spin-offs based on MTV's Daria franchise.
-Ross will voice the title character, Jodie Landon.
+Ross completed voice work as the title character and executive produced the adult animated comedy television movie Jodie, but the film lacks a studio or distributor.
+It was intended to be the first in a series of spin-offs based on MTV's Daria franchise.
+Ross voices the title character, Jodie Landon.

-In 2020, Ross played the leading role as Grace Davis, the legendary superstar singer, in the musical comedy-drama film The High Note for Focus Features.
-The High Note marks the first big-screen role for Ross since the 2007 comedy-drama Daddy’s Little Girls.
+In 2020, Ross played the leading role of Grace Davis, a legendary superstar singer, in the musical comedy-drama film The High Note for Focus Features.
+The High Note marks the first big-screen role for Ross since the 2007 comedy-drama Daddy's Little Girls.
 The film was scheduled to be theatrically released on May 8, 2020, but the theatrical release was cancelled due to the COVID-19 pandemic.
 The film later moved its release date to May 29, 2020, through video on demand.
 In The High Note Ross made her singing debut, recording a soundtrack album titled The High Note (Original Motion Picture Soundtrack).
 The lead single, pop-ballad "Love Myself" was released on May 15, 2020, through Republic Records.

 Ross emceed the second night of the 2020 Democratic National Convention.
 In September 2020, she signed a deal with ABC Signature.
 In 2021, she was included on the Time 100, Time's annual list of the 100 most influential people in the world.

+From 2021 until 2023, Ross hosted the podcast, I Am America, a collection of audio portraits exploring and deepening conversations about identity and community.

-In 2022, after ending of Black-ish, Ross appeared as Lainie in the seventh episode of the revived The Kids in the Hall, released in May 2022.
+In 2022, after the series finale of Black-ish, Ross appeared as Lainie in the seventh episode of the revived The Kids in the Hall, released in May 2022.
 She produced The Hair Tales, a limited docuseries for hulu and Oprah Winfrey Network.
 Later in 2022, she starred in the upcoming psychological thriller film, Cold Copy.
-She starred in the upcoming Erasure adaptation opposite Jeffrey Wright.
-In 2023, she was cast opposite Eddie Murphy in the holiday comedy Candy Cane Lane directed by Reginald Hudlin.
+She starred with Jeffrey Wright in the film American Fiction (2023) based on the novel Erasure.
+Also in 2023, she starred opposite Eddie Murphy in the holiday comedy Candy Cane Lane directed by Reginald Hudlin.

+In 2025, "Solo Traveling with Tracee Ellis Ross" premiered on the Roku Channel.
+Over the course of the three-part series, Ross takes the audience along on her solo travels through Morocco, Mexico, and Spain.
+Variety reported in August 2025 that the series, having set records for the channel, was being renewed for a second season.